-For MacOS, Linux, and later Windows users, file transferring between your personal computer
+For MacOS, Linux, Windows 10 and Windows 11 users, file transferring between your personal computer

 and the HCC supercomputers can be achieved through the command

 This method is ideal for quick transfer of smaller files.
 For large volume transfers,

 we recommend the using [Globus] or an SCP client such as WinSCP for Windows or

 Just like the

 the path to source file(s) and the path to the target location.

 Since one or more of these locations are remote, you will need to specify the username and host for those.

 $ scp <username>@<host>:<path_to_files> <username>@<host>:<path_to_files>

 For the local location, you do not need to specify the username or host.
 When transferring to and from